GabrielDan92/AWS_Terraform_PySpark-ETL_Job/README.md

 ## Objective:
 The project's objective is to use Terraform's IaC (Infrastructure as Code) solution for creating several AWS services for an ETL job.
-The ETL job reads two different input JSON files from an S3 bucket, precesses them through PySpark in a Glue Job, then outputs a third JSON file in S3 as result.
+The ETL job reads two different input JSON files from an S3 bucket, processes them through PySpark in a Glue Job, then outputs a third JSON file in S3 as result.
 <br /><br />

  ## Prerequisites: